Community Rehab Treatment

 Community Rehabiliation and Treatment (CRT) Overview

-The NCSS Community Rehabilitation and Treatment (CRT) program is a treatment program providing services for individuals with severe and persistent mental illness.
+The NCSS Community Rehabilitation and Treatment (CRT) program is a treatment program providing services for individuals with severe mental illness.
 All individuals enrolled in the program have been determined to meet specific eligibility criteria.
 The CRT program is welcoming to individuals who have both mental health and substance abuse issues.
 Services are strengths-based, client-centered and generally provided in community settings.

 Community Support Program

-The Community Support Program (CSP) provides case management services focusing on community integration and rehabilitation of individuals with a history of severe and persistent mental illness.
+The Community Support Program (CSP) provides case management services focusing on community integration and rehabilitation of individuals with a history of severe mental illness.
 CSP is a voluntary program that provides skill training, service coordination, advocacy and linkage to resources, as well as other needed services.

-The Employment Team provides support for individuals with severe and persistent mental illness in finding and maintaining competitive employment.
+The Employment Team provides support for individuals with severe mental illness in finding and maintaining competitive employment.
 The team supports individuals with supported employment by utilizing the evidence based Individual Placement and Support Model (IPS).

 Intensive Case Management